 When you eventually pass away, wouldn’t you want your family to remember you with a party each year?
-You would be welcomed home with your favorite foods, music, jokes and elaborate personalized decorations.
+You’d be welcomed home with your favorite foods, music, jokes and elaborate personalized decorations.
 Two days would be dedicated to the good times you shared and keeping the fun rolling.
 We love this light-hearted look at death, and celebration of life, that manifests around Mexico every November 1st and 2nd.
 Elements of Día de Muertos date back thousands of years, though when the Spanish conquistadors arrived in the 16th century, indigenous and Christian traditions had to find a way to coexist.
 To practice under Catholic rule, the Aztecs adopted All Saints and All Souls Days and other trappings of Christianity by adding altars and crosses to their pagan displays.
 What started as a workaround is now one of the most poetic expressions of culture, to the level of earning UNESCO status.
-We are thrilled to be back for our third Day of the Dead—this time on assignment for Lonely Planet and Visit Mexico.
-From October 26th through November 2nd, we’ll be partaking in everything from Mexico City’s world-class parade to altar offerings in traditional villages to find the best places to celebrate day of the dead in Central Mexico.
-And we want you to join the fun!
-Find out more about Day of the Dead, our first-hand experience via #DíadeMuertosLP, and what you can expect when you make your way to Mexico next year for the celebration.
+We were thrilled to go back for our third Day of the Dead—this time on assignment for Lonely Planet and Visit Mexico.To find the most incedible Día de Muertos celebrations in Central Mexico, we explored five cities in five days–from marching as skeletons in Mexico City’s world-class parade to adorning altars in indigenious family homes.
+Find out more about the traditions of Day of the Dead, the must-see events, and what you can expect when you hopefully go to Mexico for this otherworldly celebration.

 Day of the Dead Crash Course